vairagidakshita/Secure-Code-Check-/README.md

 Enter full path to scan (or type '.' for current folder):

-#then enter the path of the code that you want to check
+##enter the path of the code that you want to check

-example output: a .md file is genrated in your folder:
+expected output: a .md file is genrated in your folder:

 #in .md file you will  get all information about your code Vulnerabilities: